rquadri/castle/gg.md

 closely mimic, or even possibly to exactly reproduce, the rules-based system described above.

-This formulation has the signficant advantage of being very flexible;
+This formulation has the significant advantage of being very flexible;
 new features can be added at will, and the weight associated with each feature can be optimized based on feedback data.
 The weights can be further tuned for each of Castle's customers, and can easily and